amyacharya/orders_and_addresses_challenge/README.md

 Be sure to read the comments in this file!

 1. Create a New Postgres Database in PgAdmin
-2. Take the attached SQL file and update it where it asks (your name, add 2 addresses for yourself, uncomment the orders insert lines)
+2. Take the included sql_data.sql SQL file and update it where it asks (your name, add 2 addresses for yourself, uncomment the orders insert lines)
-3. Copy the SQL from the attached file and run it against this database in PgAdmin.
+3. Copy the SQL from this file and run it against this database in PgAdmin.
 4. You will now have a good place to work from.

 ##Application Requirements